| | | | |

 Nutrition Facts from the Aldi Winternacht Pfeffernusse soft gingerbread cookies label.

 There are 6 servings per package of three cookies.
 So, 18 cookies per bag.
-Each serving has 110 calories, 15 grams of sugar, and only a half gram of fat.
+Each serving has 110 calories, 15 grams of sugar (14 grams are “added sugar”), and only a half gram of fat.
 There’s a tiny bit of protein, with 2 grams per serving.
+You also get a wobbly sniffle of iron, with 2% of your daily value.
+Popeye is disappointed.

 Since you only get six servings per 7.05 ounce package, these cookies don’t last very long.
 At $3 for the package, each serving costs 50 cents.
 These seem a bit pricy for the size of the bag — not much of a savings compared to cookies from other retailers, although probably a good value for authentic imported Pfeffernüsse.